 The Denver brain injury attorneys at Dormer Harpring will aid your case by:

-Our Thornton brain injury lawyers will fight aggressively to recover fair and just compensation on your behalf.
+Our Denver brain injury lawyers will fight aggressively to recover fair and just compensation on your behalf.
 Brain injuries come with significant long-term costs for medical treatment and rehabilitation.
 Therefore, the results of your case are extremely important in your family’s ability to move forward and for your loved one’s quality of life.

 A brain injury is any injury to the brain that affects a person physically, emotionally or behaviorally.
 There are two main types of brain injuries.
 A traumatic brain injury is damage or harm to the brain from a source of external trauma, such as a bump or a blow to the head or skull.
 A non-traumatic brain injury (often referred to as an acquired brain injury) comes from internal problems that harm the brain, such as the cutting off of blood or oxygen to the brain’s cells.
 Brain injuries can be mild, moderate or severe.
 A severe brain injury could cause permanent brain damage, coma or death.